davidseve/cloud-native-deployment-strategies/README.md

 3. Switch new version to Online.
 4. Align and scale down Offline.

-Using **Openshift Pipelines**, we have created a pipeline with fourth steps to manage the Blue/Green deployment.
+Using **Openshift Pipelines**, we have created a pipeline with those fourth steps to manage the Blue/Green deployment.
 This pipeline is the same for both applications, now we are going to use it for Products application.

 We have already deployed the product's version v1.0.1, and we have ready to use a new product's version v1.1.1 that has a new `description` attribute.